gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incremental Java compilation by default

-This release fixes the last known issue of the incremental compiler: It now deletes empty package directories when the last class file is removed.
+This release fixes all known issues of the incremental compiler.
+It now

+- deletes empty package directories when the last class file is removed
+- recompiles all classes when module-info files change
+- recompiles all classes in a package when that package's package-info changes

-It's memory usage has also been significantly reduced.
+It's memory usage has also been reduced.
+For our own build, its heap usage dropped from 350MB to just 10MB.

-We are now confident that it is ready to be enabled for everyone, so incremental compilation is the new default setting.
+We are now confident that the incremental compiler is ready to be used in every build, so it is now the new default setting.

 ### Nested included builds